 Always show appreciation to your audience.
 Offer them sales, discounts, and run contests to show them that you appreciate their business and appreciate their engagement with your brand.
 Take the time to craft genuine “Thank You” messages on your social media properties and let your audience know that you are truly grateful for their business.
 These seemingly small things often have a big impact in terms of increasing brand affinity and loyalty.

 These digital marketing lessons will put you on the right path toward fighting your way to the top of your industry.
 One of the most important lessons to take from Conor is to always believe in yourself.
 Believe in your product and/or service and believe in your brand.
-The right people will respond to you and, who knows, you could end up fostering a following that rivals Conor’s.
+The right people will respond to you.
+And who knows?
+You could end up growing a following that rivals Conor’s.